lucivpav/fast-triplets/README.md

 ## Training

 The code is based on Ubuntu 14.04.
-The main function is the ./step1/train.m file and modify the paths in that file.
+The main function is the ./step1/train.m file.
+Modify the paths in the above main file and config.yaml.